College to launch schools to strengthen college to career pathways

 Like the entire college, the school also will offer a strong focus on career preparation with personalized career services, including highly individualized career advising, professional mentors and professional networking.

-Boynton said the School of Health Sciences will provide core STEM technical courses in biology, chemistry, and biochemistry, and social science courses in psychology, sociology, and anthropology.
+Boynton said that, in addition to technical STEM courses, students in the School of Health Sciences will also take social science courses in psychology, sociology, and anthropology.
 This comprehensive and interdisciplinary education will equip students with critical social, moral, and cultural context along with the skills needed to succeed in various health professions.

-The School of Health Sciences will offer majors in biochemistry, biology, environmental biology, chemistry, applied chemistry, environmental chemistry, and public health, and a new minor in kinesiology.
-Students can pursue training in pre-medicine, pre-physical therapy, pre-nursing, and pre-physician’s assistant, among others, with support to enter post-graduate programs.
-Health and society majors are pre-medicine, pre-nursing, pre-physical therapy, and pre-physicians assistant.
+Students in the School of Health Sciences can pursue training in pre-medicine, pre-physical therapy, pre-nursing, and pre-physician’s assistant, among others, with support to enter post-graduate programs.
+The Health and Society major and minor will continue.

 Each school will offer a broad professional focus with a range of curricular and co-curricular tracks that draw upon and highlight connections to an interdisciplinary liberal arts education, along with offering professional and skill-based certificates, community-based opportunities as part of coursework, and internships.
 This is all part of Impact Beloit, the college’s initiative that ensures all the exploration and discovery — in and out of the classroom — directs students toward a fulfilling career and meaningful life.